Sustainable Practices

 There are a few ingredients you shouldn’t add to your compost bin.
 For now, these should be thrown away or disposed of properly to avoid ruining your compost or rendering it unusable.

-• Ashes (coal or charcoal):May be toxic to plants
+• Ashes (coal or charcoal): may be toxic to plants

-• Cat litter: Disease may be present
+• Cat litter: disease may be present

-• Colored paper
+• Coloured paper

-• Dog droppings: Disease may be present also
+• Dog droppings: disease may be present also

-• Lime: Acidity
+• Lime: acidity

 • Meat, fat, grease, oils, bones